Oldcotes Dyke: Route

 Heading south-east, the river is crossed by the Worksop to Doncaster freight railway.
 Beyond it, on the southern bank, is the new sewage treatment works owned by Severn Trent Water.
 It is strung out along the river, hemmed in by the steep sides of the valley, until Sheep Wash bridge at Gypsy Lane is reached.
 Beyond the bridge are the grounds of Roche Abbey.
 The Cistercian Abbey was founded in 1147, and Sandbeck was granted to the community in 1241.
 After the Dissolution of the Monasteries in the 1530s, the abbey was sold as a monastic manor.
 The Saunderson family gradually bought the components of the estate in the later 16th and early 17th centuries.
 Roche was bought by Nicholas Saunderson, 1st Viscount Castleton in 1627.
 The estate passed to Sir Thomas Lumley in 1723, and his son, Richard Lumley-Saunderson, 4th Earl of Scarbrough employed the landscape architect Capability Brown to landscape the estate in 1760.
 The Sandbeck estate is still privately owned, although the ruins of the abbey are managed by English Heritage.
 Of all the Cistercian monasteries in England, the ground plan at Roche is one of the most complete, and despite much of the complex being dismantled after the dissolution of 1538, the early gothic transepts survive, and are some of the finest examples of the style in Britain.

 As part of Capability Brown's landscaping, the monastic channels which had carried the dike through the site for hundreds of years were filled in, to create a meandering stream and a lake, covering the southern part of the complex.
-Brown's concept of a "romantic ruin" passed out of favour, and James Aveling began the process of excavating the site in the late 1850s.
+Brown's concept of a "romantic ruin" passed out of favour, and James H. Aveling began the process of excavating the site in the late 1850s.
 He published a book recording what he had found in 1870, the first such publication about a monastic site in Britain.
 Larger scale removal of Brown's infilling of the site began in the 1880s, when the 10th Earl of Scarborough ensured that the process was recorded photographically.
 Responsibility for the ruins passed to the State following the First World War, after which Brown's lake was drained and the original water channels were rediscovered and reinstated.
 The Office of Works used the work as a way to provide jobs for the unemployed.
 Two cutwaters are visible, one to the west of the site near the 18th century banquetting lodge, and the other at the east of the site, which carries the public footpath to Laughton Pond.
 The waters of the dike were used to power a water mill during the monastic period.